dutchconnectomelab/pcs-toolbox/README.md

 ## Usage

+Example 1: evaluate PCS on a novel subject.

 ```
+import numpy as np

 import connect_toolbox as ct
-import pandas as pd
-import numpy as np

-## EXAMPLE 1: evaluate PCS on a novel subject ##

 # generate a random connectivity matrix as example
 subject_connectivity = np.random.randn(82, 82)